dotnet/docs/docs/framework/wcf/how-to-host-and-run-a-basic-wcf-service.md

 - **Step 4**: Enable metadata exchange.
 Clients use metadata exchange to generate proxies for calling the service operations.
 To enable metadata exchange, create a <xref:System.ServiceModel.Description.ServiceMetadataBehavior> instance, set its <xref:System.ServiceModel.Description.ServiceMetadataBehavior.HttpGetEnabled> property to `true`, and add the `ServiceMetadataBehavior` object to the <xref:System.ServiceModel.Description.ServiceDescription.Behaviors%2A> collection of the <xref:System.ServiceModel.ServiceHost> instance.

 - **Step 5**: Open <xref:System.ServiceModel.ServiceHost> to listen for incoming messages.
 The application waits for you to press **Enter**.
-If you don't press **Enter**, the app closes immediately and the service shuts down.
 After the application instantiates <xref:System.ServiceModel.ServiceHost>, it executes a try/catch block.
 For more information about safely catching exceptions thrown by <xref:System.ServiceModel.ServiceHost>, see [Use Close and Abort to release WCF client resources](samples/use-close-abort-release-wcf-client-resources.md).

 > [!IMPORTANT]
 > When you add a WCF service library, Visual Studio hosts it for you if you debug it by starting a service host.
 To avoid conflicts, you can prevent Visual Studio from hosting the WCF service library.